How to Become a Speech Therapist in Kentucky

 Many SLPs also work in the public school system, offering educational assistance to students with communicative disabilities.
 Working in the public school system requires additional licensure, which has been summarized by ASHA.
 Contact local school districts for job openings.

 If you choose to become an independent practitioner, you’ll be able to develop your own treatment programs, hire specialized speech-language pathologists and audiologists, and offer peace of mind to caregivers and patients alike.
+It’s a challenging option, requiring you to manage a business in addition to providing therapy, but often worth rewards in terms of freedom and flexibility in your personal life.

 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Requirements

 Your SLP license must be renewed every two years, and you must complete 30 hours of continuing education during each renewal period.
+That training must come from an approved provider; the Board provides lists of those approved organizations annually.

 Speech-Language Pathology Salary in Kentucky

 The average SLP salary in Kentucky is $83,310 annually, or $40.05 hourly.
+As you gain experience and expertise in the field, though, you’ll find yourself moving up the ladder.
 Towards the top-end of the salary spectrum that figure jumps up to at least $110,650 annually, or $54.24 per hour.

 SLP Salaries in Kentucky by Region